SC0d3r/zarinpal-nodejs/README.md

 const authority = zarinpal.getAuthority(paymentResponse)
 ```

-#### Now you redirect the user to this url
+#### Now Zarinpal gateway redirects the user to this callbakc_url
-- After user payed then you will redirect the user to the callback_url
+- After user payed then zarinpal will redirect the user to the callback_url
 - In there you can find out the if the payment was successfull
 ```js
 // here is in your callback_url api